 The owner or operator or a skiing or snowboarding resort may attempt to escape liability for your injury by claiming that the accident was caused by a defective ski or snowboard equipment.
 While it is true that manufacturers of ski and snowboard equipment can be held liable for manufacturing and design defects, the resort has a legal duty to inspect and maintain these pieces of equipment in a safe condition to prevent such accidents.

 Yes, causes of skiing and snowboarding accidents vary from one case to another, but regardless of what was the cause of your injury, you may be entitled to seek compensation for getting injured at a skiing or snowboarding resort.
-Speak to our personal injury lawyers in Philadelphia at Dan Doyle Law Group to discuss your case and determine fault.
-Call at 215-987-3730 to schedule a free consultation today.
+Speak to our lawyers at Dan Doyle Law Group to discuss your case and determine fault.
+Call to schedule a free consultation today.